axiom-data-science/ciofs-hindcast-report/_sources/outputs/pages/data/ctd_profiles_cmi_kbnerr.md

 import pandas as pd
 ```

-# Six repeat transects, one single transect, and one time series of CTD profiles in Cook Inlet
+# CMI KBNERR: Six repeat transects, one single transect, and one time series of CTD profiles in Cook Inlet

 * CTD profiles 2004-2006 - CMI KBNERR
 * ctd_profiles_cmi_kbnerr